HPCForge/BubbleML/README.md

 ## Models

 Checkpoints for the models mentioned in the paper, along with ther respective results are listed in the [model zoo](model-zoo/README.md).
-(Note: metrics will not necissarily match the paper.
+(Note: metrics will not necessarily match the paper.
 We hope that this page serves as a "live" listing that shows the best results thus far.)

 ## Running SciML Code